 “Can you imagine, this tiny little company in Victoria having a global influence?”
 AggregateIQ chief operations officer Jeff Silvester told the Vancouver Sun.
 “Even in the few weeks leading up to the vote it looked like it would go the other way.
 This particular client was pretty happy with the outcome.”

-Small and large companies alike are providing a range of related services that target digital and social media users, targeting them with advanced data analytics that psychographically identify political beliefs and lifestyles, and using such insights as emotional triggers to create unique messages that can influence and impact not just sales numbers, but election results.
+Small and large companies alike are providing a range of related services that target digital and social media users, identifying them with advanced data analytics that psychographically tracks political beliefs and lifestyles, and using such insights as emotional triggers to create unique messages that can influence and impact not just sales numbers, but election results.